65+ Must-Have Gifts for RV Owners: The Ultimate Wishlist 2024

 For many travelers, budget is a big concern.
 While some may have an unlimited resource of money, others may have more limited finances.

-There may be times the host may need to adjust the trip itinerary to accommodate their comrade’s financial ability.
+There may be times when the host may need to adjust the trip itinerary to accommodate their comrade’s financial ability.
 Other times, the itinerary, adventure, and cost dictate your travel partners.

 At any cost, never money shame travel companions into overspending their budget.
 Friendships are often lost over disputes involving money.